 The Design-Build Team shall include a Preliminary Signing Concept Map in the Technical Proposal.
-At a minimum, the aforementioned Concept Map shall include all proposed overhead sign structure locations, overhead signs and ground mounted guide signs for the Signing Project Limits defined elsewhere in this Scope of Work.
+At a minimum, the aforementioned Concept Map shall include all proposed overhead sign structure locations, overhead signs and ground mounted guide signs.

 Signs to be Furnished by Design-Build Team